 Simplilearn training gives IT professionals the certifications that they need to succeed in today’s job market and earn impressive cyber security salaries.

 - CompTIA Security+ Certification enables you to install and configure systems to secure applications, devices, and networks; conduct threat analysis and execute the right mitigation techniques; participate in and support risk mitigation activities; execute all activities with a clear and accurate understanding of applicable laws, policies, and regulations.

 - Certified Ethical Hacking (CEH) Certification prepares you for a job as a computer network defense (CND) analyst, CND infrastructure support, CND incident responder, CND auditor, forensic analyst, intrusion analyst, or security manager.

 - CISSP Certification Training is designed in line with the (ISC)² CBK 2018 requirements.
 The training helps you learn how to define the architecture, and to design, build, and maintain a safe and secure business environment for your enterprise using globally approved Information Security standards.

-- CISA Certification Training, aligned with the latest 2019 edition of the CISA exam, will enhance your grasp of IS audit processes and also help you understand how to protect information systems.
+- CISA Certification Training, in concordance with the latest edition of the CISA exam, enhances your understanding of the IS audit processes and how to adequately protect it.

-- The Cybersecurity Expert Master’s Program includes six courses and certificates; you will learn comprehensive approaches to protecting your infrastructure, including securing data and information, running risk analysis and mitigation, architecting cloud-based security, achieving compliance, and much more.
+- Cybersecurity Expert Master’s Program includes six different courses and certificates.
+You will learn comprehensive approaches to protecting your infrastructure that include securing data and information, running risk analysis and mitigation, architecting cloud-based security, achieving compliance, and so much more.

-If you’re ready to give yourself a competitive edge on these high-paying cybersecurity jobs, sign up today to grow your career with professional-grade certification.
-To learn more about the latest in the cybersecurity world, check out our free resources here.
+To learn more about the latest in the cyber security world, check out our free resources here.